Money Flow Index Strategy (MFI) – What Is It? (Backtest)

 The same principles can also be applied to Gold or currency trading.
 See the chart of Gold below and identify the reversal point.

-You can see on the above chart that on every highlighted point that follows the strategy, there was a reversal.
+You can see on the above chart that there was a reversal on every highlighted point that follows the strategy.
 Understanding the flow of money in and out of a given security can you give you insights that can add more accuracy to your trades.

 Money Flow Index strategy – backtest